BinalDesai/Data-science-projects/Loan-default-prediction/Readme.md

 - Logistic Regression
 - Decision Tree
 - Random Forest
+- Gradient Boosting

 ---

-## 🏆 Best Performing Model
+## 🏆 Best Performing Model: Gradient Boosting

-👉 **[REPLACE THIS AFTER CHECKING NOTEBOOK]**

-Example (write like this after checking results):

-**Random Forest performed the best**, achieving higher accuracy and better classification of defaulters compared to Logistic Regression and Decision Tree.
+Gradient Boosting achieved the best performance in predicting loan defaults.
+It outperformed other models by capturing complex patterns in the data and providing better accuracy and classification of high-risk applicants.

 ---